Limits on Dark Matter Compact Objects implied by Supermagnified Stars in Lensing Clusters: Conclusions

 \section{Conclusions}

-The result presented in this paper implies that the observation of only 9 supermagnified stars in lensing clusters of galaxies places an upper limit of 3\% on the fraction of dark matter in compact objects which is already better than upper limits obtained so far from several microlensing surveys that have monitored millions of stars in the Magellanic Clouds \citep{MACHO01,EROS07,OGLE3-11b}.
-Models of primordial black holes making up the dark matter are now ruled out for masses $m_b \gtrsim 10^{-6}\msun$ for fractions higher than $\sim$ 3\% at the 99\% confidence level.
-Interestingly, this limit is sensitive to the dark matter that is present in the most massive clusters of galaxies in the Universe, and also to the intergalactic dark matter that must be present along the line of sight to the source that traverses the lensing cluster and contributes to the total lensing convergence.
+The result presented in this paper implies that the observation of only 9 supermagnified stars in lensing clusters of galaxies places an upper limit of 2\% on the fraction of dark matter in compact objects.
+This is already better than upper limits obtained from several microlensing surveys that have monitored millions of stars in the Magellanic Clouds \citep{MACHO01,EROS07,OGLE3-11b}, except for the recent OGLE result which achieves an even stronger upper limit \citep{Mroz24}.
+Models of primordial black holes making up the dark matter are now ruled out for masses $m_b \gtrsim 10^{-6}\msun$ for fractions higher than $\sim$ 2\% at the 99\% confidence level.
+Interestingly, this limit applies to the dark matter that is present in the most massive clusters of galaxies in the Universe, and also to the intergalactic dark matter that must be present along the line of sight to the source that traverses the lensing cluster, and contributes to the total lensing convergence.

 As the observations of variability in lensing clusters improve in the future with further observations of JWST and other telescopes, we can look forward to an improvement in these limits, and also to new constraints on the mass function of the microlenses caused by intracluster stars, or perhaps other unknown objects.
-Other models such as the QCD axion, which predicts the presence of axion minihalos that can also have lensing effects despite their extended mass distribution \citep{DM20}, will likely be constrained as well by monitoring campaigns of the supermagnified stars discovered by \cite{KDR18}
+Other models such as the QCD axion, which predicts the presence of axion minihalos that can also have lensing effects despite their extended mass distribution \citep{DM20}, will likely be constrained as well by monitoring campaigns of the supermagnified stars discovered by \cite{KDR18}.